Habitability of red dwarf systems: Flare activity

-Water retention

-Planets can retain significant amounts of water in the habitable zone of ultra-cool dwarfs, with a sweet spot in the 0.08 – 0.11 M⊙ range, despite FUV-photolysis of water and the XUV-driven escape of hydrogen.

-Water worlds orbiting M-dwarfs could have their oceans depleted over the Gyr timescale due to the more intense particle and radiation environments that exoplanets experience in close-in habitable zones.
-If the atmosphere were to be depleted over the timescale less than Gyr, this could prove to be problematic for the origin of life (abiogenesis) on the planet.

 Methane habitable zone

-If methane-based life is possible (similar to the hypothetical life on Titan), there would be a second habitable zone further out from the star corresponding to the region where methane is liquid.
+If methane-based life is possible (similar to hypothetical life on Titan), there would be a second habitable zone further out from the star corresponding to the region where methane is liquid.
 Titan's atmosphere is transparent to red and infrared light, so more of the light from red dwarfs would be expected to reach the surface of a Titan-like planet.
+This zone would lie at 2.573 astronomical units (AU) for Lacaille 8760, to 0.379 AU for Proxima Centauri.

 Frequency of Earth-sized worlds around ultra-cool dwarfs

 A study of archival Spitzer data gives the first idea and estimate of how frequent Earth-sized worlds are around ultra-cool dwarf stars: 30–45%.
 A computer simulation finds that planets that form around stars with similar mass to TRAPPIST-1 (c.
 0.084 M⊙) most likely have sizes similar to the Earth's.